Jim Henson: Memorials

+In accordance with Henson's wishes, no one in attendance wore black, and the Dirty Dozen Brass Band finished the service by performing "When the Saints Go Marching In".
+The funeral was described by Life as "an epic and almost unbearably moving event".

 Legacy

 The Jim Henson Company and the Jim Henson Foundation continued after his death, producing new series and specials.
 Jim Henson's Creature Shop also continues to create characters and special effects for both Henson-related and outside projects.
 Steve Whitmire, who had joined the Muppets cast in 1978, began performing Kermit the Frog six months after Henson's death.
 He was dismissed from the cast in October 2016, and Matt Vogel succeeded him in the role of Kermit.

-Sesame Workshop acquired the Sesame Street characters in 2000.
-On February 17, 2004, the Muppets and the Bear in the Big Blue House properties were sold to the Walt Disney Company.
+The Children's Television Workshop was renamed Sesame Workshop, which retained the Sesame Street characters in 2000.
+On February 17, 2004, the Muppets and the Bear in the Big Blue House properties were sold to Disney.

 One of Henson's last projects was the attraction Muppet*Vision 3D, which opened at Disney's Hollywood Studios on May 16, 1991, exactly one year after his death.
+Muppet*Vision 3D at Disney's Hollywood Studios closed to guests on June 8, 2025.
+However, Disney cast members were given the opportunity to view the show a final time on June 10.

 The Jim Henson Company retains the Creature Shop as well as the rest of its film and television library, including Fraggle Rock, Farscape, The Dark Crystal, and Labyrinth.
 Brian Jay Jones wrote the book Jim Henson: The Biography.
 It was released on what would have been Henson's 77th birthday, September 24, 2013.

 The moving-image collection of Jim Henson, which contains the film work of Jim Henson and The Jim Henson Company, is held at the Academy Film Archive.